yeraydiazdiaz/envfiles/README.md

 ## Why?

 Frustration, mostly.
 I've had this issue more times than I can count.
-I've tried different libraries but none of them supported layering or they messed with the `os.environ` in surprising ways.
+I've tried different libraries but none of them supported layering or sort of did but messed with the `os.environ` in surprising ways.

-The idea behind `envfiles` is to solve reading layered env files and let you use whatever configuration solution you want.
+The idea behind `envfiles` is to just read layered env files and let you use whatever configuration solution you want.
 Configuration is the first thing your app does, it should be as quick and straightforward as possible.